Back Pain Physical Therapists

 Our physical therapists at TRi PT use spinal manipulation therapy.
 High-velocity thrust techniques and low-velocity mobilization techniques adjust your spine and alleviate discomfort.
 A patient receives 8 treatments over the course of a month.
 Our physical therapist will move, jolt, massage, and exercise your joints to relieve pressure.

-Other types of Physical Therapy in Brooklyn are:
+Other types of back pain physical therapy in Brooklyn are:

 - Spinal decompression.
 Decompression separates the bones, joints, and discs in your back.
 You’re put into a traction device that stretches you, with an appropriate amount of resistance.